rizkyzhang/awesome-tech-list/README.md

 - [Iconify](https://www.npmjs.com/package/@iconify/react) - Unified icons framework with more than 100 icon sets in one library.

 ### Utility
-- [React Colorful](A tiny (2,8 KB) color picker component for React and Preact apps) - https://github.com/omgovich/react-colorful
+- [React Colorful](https://github.com/omgovich/react-colorful) - A tiny (2,8 KB) color picker component for React and Preact apps.

 ## TypeScript
 ### Learn